 These grammar tips brought to you via: facebook – grammarly

 I get messaged by people quite a bit asking me if I will critique their work and as much I would love to, I simply don’t have the time.

-If so, then it does not matter what everyone thinks, your work will resonate with some and not others.
+If so… then it doesn’t matter what everyone thinks.
+Your work will resonate with some and not others.

 This is why Authors have and develop a fan base.

-If you must be critiqued, then go here and set up an account and develop crocodile skin, because some will love and some will hate you.
+If you must be critiqued then go here and set up an account and develop crocodile skin, because some will love you and some will hate you.

 Like so many other things, it is what it is.

-http://www.writing.com/ This is a website of Authors, that enjoy critiquing and being critiqued.
+http://www.writing.com/ This is a website of Authors who enjoy critiquing and being critiqued.

 There are also places like these websites, where they will walk you through the self publishing process.